agostof/BrAPI-FastAPI/server/README.md

 Implementation of the [BrAPI v2.0](https://brapi.org/) specification for Python using the [FastAPI](https://fastapi.tiangolo.com/) framework.
 * Includes models and server stubs (views.py) for [Core](../brapi_v2/core), [Genotyping](../brapi_v2/genotyping), [Germplasm](../brapi_v2/germplasm), and [Phenotyping](../brapi_v2/phenotyping).
 * Use as a template to create your Python-based [BrAPI server](../brapi_v2/main.py).
+* Use during BrAPP development to produce data for your BrAPP (see how to [implement an endpoint below](#implementing-brapi-endpoints)).

 ## Run BrAPI server
 1. Installation using pyenv (Python $version could be 3.8.3 and above).
 If not using pyenv just skip to the next step.